Contents

 Voting Systems

-Blockchain servers are being explored for secure and transparent voting systems.
-For example, Estonia uses blockchain-based solutions for e-governance and elections.
+Blockchain servers for voting systems are being explored because of transparency and security provided by these servers.
+Estonia, for example, uses blockchain solutions for its e-governance and elections.

 Real Estate

-Real estate transactions, traditionally riddled with paperwork, are simplified using blockchain.
+Typically overwhelmed with paper work, real estate transactions find themselves simplified through blockchain.
 Propy, a blockchain-based platform, automates real estate transactions and stores data immutably on blockchain servers.

 Server Infrastructure Needed for Running Blockchain Nodes

-Running a blockchain node involves setting up a server capable of handling the computational and storage requirements of the blockchain network.
+Running a blockchain node means setting up a server that can accept the computation and storage needs of the blockchain network.

 Key Infrastructure Components